prisec-ml/prisec-ml.github.io/_pages/about.md

 ### Previous Iteration
 This is a reboot of the [Turing Institute](https://www.turing.ac.uk)'s interest group in Privacy and Machine Learning ([old page](https://www.turing.ac.uk/research/interest-groups/privacy-preserving-data-analysis)).
 We have branched out and expanded to topics at the intersection of Security (not "just" Privacy) and Machine Learning.

-You can also watch the recordings of the talks on our [YouTube channel](http://youtube.com/c/PrivacyandMachineLearningInterestGroup).

 <iframe width="560" height="315" src="https://www.youtube.com/embed/Dn_NkH-IEVA" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>